 There are two particular points where we want your input:

-In the first phase, we want to hear your ideas about prospective themes and commitments for the next Plan.
-From 19 February-30 March, you can have your say online by submitting and discussing ideas at this website.
+In the first phase, we heard your ideas about prospective themes and commitments for the next Plan.
+From 19 February-30 March, you had your say online by submitting and discussing ideas at this website.

-To kick off discussions, the government has identified some areas where there’s a real opportunity for meaningful progress over the period of the next Plan.
+To kick off discussions, the government identified some areas where we thought there was a real opportunity for meaningful progress over the period of the next Plan.
 Our Open Government Forum then approved discussion starters on the following topics:

 - digital transformation

 - civic participation

 - access to government information (added 14 March), and